WebAssembly/design/Portability.md

 * 8-bit bytes.
 * Addressable at a byte memory granularity.
-* Support unaligned memory accesses.
+* Support unaligned memory accesses or reliable trapping that allows software emulation thereof.
 * Little-endian byte ordering.
 * Up to 4GiB of addressable memory in a 32-bit address space.
 Heaps bigger than 4GiB in a 64-bit address space